-Comparative genomics and temporal dynamics of mating-type chromosomes in anther-smut fungi
+Comparative genomics, temporal dynamics and degeneration of mating-type chromosomes in anther-smut fungi

 From animals to plants and fungi, the temporal dynamics of degeneration in regions of suppressed recombination is an unresolved and fundamental question with relevance to further mutation accumulation, the emergence of sex-linked disorders, and impacts on individual fitness and adaptive potential.
 While multiple conceptual models are consistent with observed mutational decay, empirical tests are lacking due to the intractability of species with large genomes and the influences of multiple factors thought to drive the (sex) chromosome degeneration.